 Cassandra holds a Bachelor’s Degree in Political Science and Peace and Conflict Studies (PACS) from the University of Waterloo as well as a Master’s Degree in Public and International Affairs from the Graduate School of Public and International Affairs (GSPIA) at the University of Ottawa.
 She has gained experience in the field of human rights and humanitarian affairs through various internships in Southeast Asia, China, Israel and Palestine, and at the Canadian Embassy in Bangkok.

-Deployment Operations Officer
+Senior Field Operations Officer

-Kristen joined CANADEM in 2014 as a Deployment Operations Officer with the Humanitarian Response Team.
+Kristen joined CANADEM in 2014 as a Senior Field Operations Officer with the Humanitarian Response Team.
 She holds a Master’s Degree from the University of Ottawa in Public and International Affairs and B.A. in International Studies from Glendon College-York University.
 She has hands-on experience in the field of peace and reconciliation working in Northern Ireland, the Middle East, and marginalized communities in the UK.
 She also gained international experience through an internship as a political affairs officer at the Canadian Embassy.

-Emma is a Deployment Operations Officer.
+Emma is a Field Operations Officer.
 She holds an Honours Bachelors of Geography and Sociology degree from the University of Ottawa.
 At CANADEM, she assists with the CANADEM’s secondments to the OSCE’s Special Monitoring Mission to Ukraine and the Stand-by Partnership Program humanitarian secondments to such places as Sierra Leone, Jordan and South Sudan.

 Ben joined the CANADEM roster team in 2016.
 He holds a Master of Arts in political science from Carleton University and an Honours Bachelors in political science and philosophy from Nipissing University.
 He is currently working on his PhD in political science at Carleton focusing on classical political philosophy and contemporary communitarian theory.
 Ben works to enhance the CANADEM roster by administering training opportunities and performing maintenance on the database.
 Along with his work on the roster team, Ben has been hosting a political talk radio show, The Filibuster, on CKCU FM since 2013.